RuffaelWhite/VulTester-Pro---Safe-Bug-Bounty/README.md

 - `summary.json`
 - optional `evidence.zip`

+Disclaimer

+This project is for authorized security testing only.
+The authors are not responsible for misuse.
+By using this tool, you agree to comply with all applicable laws and program policies.

 > ⚠️ **Legal**: Use only on assets where you have explicit authorization (HackerOne/Bugcrowd/VRP scopes, or your own systems).
 No brute-force, DoS, or exploit delivery.

 ## Features